brianchase/client-openvpn/README.md

 ```

 You may specify other clients by adding them to the array `PClients`
-(possible clients) that begins on line seven:
+(possible clients) that starts on line nine:

 ```
 PClients[0]="a.dummy.client"